Five Signs That A Relationship Might Be Toxic

 If you are experiencing physical abuse from your partner, resources are available to help you.
 Agencies such as the National Domestic Violence Hotline (below) can help you put together a safety plan so that you can get away from the person who is hurting you as safely as possible.

 Lying or cheating in a relationship can be very hurtful.
 Neither lying nor cheating is a frequent part of a healthy relationship.
-In toxic relationships, lying and cheating can often become a cycle without meaningful change.
+Lying and cheating can often become a cycle without meaningful change.
 You might know that your partner is lying or cheating, but those behaviors continue despite confronting your partner, or you may be afraid to speak up or leave.

 Getty/AnnaStills